1837 Great Plains smallpox epidemic: History

 Smallpox is a highly contagious viral disease which can be transmitted through direct contact with a person that is already affected with smallpox.
 Touching clothing, bedding, dust, or any other objects that were previously touched by an infected person can result in transmission of the disease.
 First afflicted Native Americans after it was carried to the Western Hemisphere by early European explorers, with credible accounts of epidemics dating back to at least 1515.
 Smallpox proved particularly deadly in the interior parts of North America such as on the Great Plains because these populations were among the last to experience steady contact with European settlers, such that few if any people in these communities had been previously exposed to European pathogens and developed natural immunity to them.
 Mortality rates were therefore typically extremely high.

 By the 1730s, smallpox had made its way west across Canada and the northern United States to the edge of the American frontier.
 The Assiniboine First Nation had controlled much of this territory, but were forced to give it up as their population decreased dramatically as a result of the disease's high mortality rate.
 Along the Missouri River the Arikara population was reduced by half by the end of the 1730s.
 Other communities decimated by smallpox in the 1730s include the Lower Loup, Pawnee of Nebraska, Cherokee, and Kansa.

 In 1796, English physician Edward Jenner discovered that infecting a person with the comparatively mild cowpox infection could provide immunity to smallpox, and thus invented the world's first vaccine.
 As its use became widespread in Europe, deployment of the smallpox vaccine in North America was praised by Thomas Jefferson as a means of preserving lives.
 Unfortunately, supply lines for the vaccine were faulty and it was not until the 1830s that a significant portion of the Indigenous population was vaccinated, and even here it was limited beyond the Southwest.
 Early vaccination efforts by the Hudson's Bay Company (HBC) were sporadic and unorganized during its monopoly period.
-Although the HBC recognized the potential importance of vaccination, understanding that more people meant more fur for them, there was no systematic vaccination program in place until 1838.
+Although the HBC recognized the potential importance of vaccination, understanding that more people meant more fur and business, they did not implement a systematic vaccination program until 1838.
 Some vaccines were sent to HBC trading posts early in the 19th century but were never distributed.